 There’s a good chance that you’ve heard of Orangetheory Fitness before, and that’s because this studio-gym chain is growing like crazy.
 It’s been called “The Ultimate Workout,” “The Best One-Hour Workout in the Country” and a “Plateau-Busting Workout,” and there is a reason for those awesome accolades …

 Today, I’m going to tell you everything you need to know before you go take your first class.
 And if you’re a regular Orangetheory Fitness member, you may learn something new that will make you love the workout even more than you already do.
+(And when you’re ready for more, check out How to get more out of your Orangetheory Fitness workout.)

 What is Orangetheory Fitness?